Accounting

 Offered Either Fall or Spring; Lecture hours:3,Other:1

 This course helps students develop a strong foundation for quality professional judgments to support the practice of auditing by examining professional and ethical standards and understanding the audit process.
-Open to juniors and seniors.
-Prerequisite: ACFM 321.
+Prerequisites: ACFM 321 and ACFM 329 or concurrent enrollment.
+Junior/Senior only.

 ACFM 328.
 Topics in Accounting. .5-1 Credits.